Dari: Dialect continuum

 The dialects of Dari spoken in Northern, Central, and Eastern Afghanistan, for example in Kabul, Mazar, and Badakhshan, have distinct features compared to Iranian Persian.
 However, the dialect of Dari spoken in Western Afghanistan stands in between the Afghan and Iranian Persian.
-For instance, the Herati dialect shares vocabulary and phonology with both Dari and Iranian Persian.
+For instance, the Herati dialect shares vocabulary and phonology with both Afghan and Iranian Persian.
 Likewise, the dialect of Persian in Eastern Iran, for instance in Mashhad, is quite similar to the Herati dialect of Afghanistan.